Diversification

 The goal is always risk diversification.
 By simultaneously investing parts of the assets in alternative, differently risky forms of investment, the risk for the total assets is minimised.

-On LEND, the possible degree of diversification is very high.
-Investors can invest in small parts of individual loans and thus distribute their total investment to the maximum.
+The degree of diversification possible on LEND is very high.
+Investors can invest in small parts of several loans and in different loan categories, thereby maximising the distribution of their total investment.